bwmcclai/Poseidon_UI/README.md

 ##Setup Guide:
-Eventually everything will be wrapped up nicely into an install package for the Raspberry Pi, but for now initial setup is done manually until we get further in the build.

 The following assumptions need to be followed for this to work:
 - Raspberry Pi IP address is set to 192.168.2.2 (or else you will need to change the .html code)
 - Raspberry Pi has external internet access to be able to download nginx and node-red files.